contiv/vpp/docs/dev-guide/SERVICES.md

 [VPP/NAT plugin][vpp-nat-plugin] is an implementation of NAT44 and NAT64 for VPP.
 TODO: detailed description from Matus / Giles.

-TODO: Basic intro (a sentence or paragraph) about interfaces

-In Contiv/VPP the VPP/NAT plugin is used to:
+In Contiv-VPP the VPP/NAT plugin is used in the data-plane to:
  1. Load-balance and forward traffic between services and endpoints, i.e **1-to-many NAT**,
- 2. **Dynamically source-NAT** all traffic leaving every node to enable Internet access for pods with private IPs.
+ 2. **Dynamically source-NAT** node-outbound traffic to enable Internet access for pods with private IPs.

+The following subsection describes some key VPP/NAT configuration items, focused on features used in the Contiv-VPP data plane.
+Certain aspects of the VPP/NAT configuration are explained in a greater detail as they play a pivotal role in the implementation of Kubernetes services for Contiv-VPP.

 ### Configuration
-#### Interfaces ???
+#### Interface features
 Traffic flowing through an interface won't be NATed unless the VPP/NAT plugin is informed whether the interface connects VPP with an internal (`in`) or an external network (`out`).